Schedule for “Jane Austen’s World,” June 18-21, 2020

 6:15–7:15 Welcome dinner.

-7:15–8:15 Plenary address by Robert Morrison on The Regency Years: During which Jane Austen Writes, Napoleon Fights, Byron Makes Love, and Britain Becomes Modern.
+7:15–8:15 Plenary address: “Beyond ‘Two Inches…of Ivory’: Jane Austen and the World of the Regency,” by Robert Morrison, author of The Regency Years: During which Jane Austen Writes, Napoleon Fights, Byron Makes Love, and Britain Becomes Modern.

 8:30–10:00 Dance Instruction Session 1: Mr. Jack Maus of Syllabub and the Sun Assembly English Country Dancers.
 (You may attend all or any of the dance instruction sessions; each one will focus on different dances that will be included in our ball; you are free to bring your ticketed ball guests to all the dance practices.)